Do you need snow tires?

 How we picked the best snow tires

 ConsumerReports.org conducts the most exacting snow tire tests.
 TireRack.com, a tire retailer, also conducts impartial reviews and names best choices.
 We also found a very helpful six-tire test conducted by Car and Driver magazine.
-Testers in countries where winters are even fiercer than what we see in the U.S. also provide valuable insights, and we looked at feedback from experts such as Canada's Automobile Protection Association and Toronto's The Globe and Mail newspaper.
+Testers in countries where winters are even fiercer than what we see in the U.S. also provide valuable insights, and we looked at feedback from experts such as Canada's Automobile Protection Association and the Norwegian Automobile Federation.
 We scoured hundreds of owner reviews, as well -- they're an essential piece of the puzzle -- to find out whether a given snow tire will really help you stay safe in the winter.
-When analyzing these reviews we take into consideration how well the tire grips on icy, snowy, wet and dry pavement, the quality and noise of the ride while using the tires and whether the tread wears quickly.
+When analyzing these reviews we take into consideration how well the tire grips on icy, snowy, wet and dry pavement, the quality and noise of the ride while using the tires, and how well the tread holds up over time.